 - Fiji Airways business class from the US to Australia/New Zealand for 55,000 miles

 - Icelandair business class from the US to Europe for 55,000 miles

 - Korean Air business class from the US to Southeast Asia for 60,000 miles (roundtrip required)

-This is especially common on Cathay Pacific, Emirates, and Qantas.
+This is especially common on Cathay Pacific and Qantas.
 It is something to be aware of, so I’d recommend looking into this before buying any miles.

 As long as you’ve been a member of Alaska Mileage Plan for at least 10 days, you can purchase miles during this promotion.

 Other Ways To Earn Alaska Mileage Plan Miles

 Of course, you don’t have to buy miles to take advantage of these deals — Alaska also offers two credit cards that can help you rack up points quickly:

 Both offer great welcome bonuses after completing a moderate minimum spend.
 There are lots of other great perks to these cards as well.